Rahmaaaan/ApiRespo/README.md

 ## Contributing

-Contributions to Api repo are welcome!
+Contributions to Api rep are welcome!
 To contribute, follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix: